sunlight/immanuel-laravel/README.md

 By default, the Immanuel package reads the following keys from your `.env` file:

-* `API_KEY`: the API key you received when signing up at https://immanuel.app/
+* `IMMANUEL_API_URL`: the URL of the API, defaulting to `https://api.immanuel.app` - you should only need to change this if you're hosting your own version of the project.
-* `API_SECRET`: the API secret you received.
+* `IMMANUEL_API_TOKEN`: the API token you received when signing up at https://immanuel.app/
-* `API_URL`: the URL of the API, defaulting to `https://api.immanuel.app` - you should only need to change this if you host your own version of the project.
+* `IMMANUEL_CACHE_LIFETIME`: the length of time in seconds that the requested chart data will be cached, defaulting to 180 days.
+Identical requests will always produce identical results, but the cache length should not be indefinite in the event of updates to the API itself.

 If you need to store any extra data related to this package, or store any of the above details directly in your application, you can publish the config file using the following: